Nogmi81/Nogmi81/README.md

 - 👋 Hi, I’m @Nogmi81 André Tavares
-- 👀 I’m interested in Web developers
+- 👀 I’m interested in Web development
 - 🌱 I’m currently learning (more) HTML5, CSS3 and JS
 - 💞️ I'm looking to collaborate with more responsive web
 - 📫 How to reach me https://www.linkedin.com/in/andretnmiranda/